 Filing for divorce in Oklahoma requires you or your spouse to have been a resident — or been stationed at a military base in the state — for at least (6) six months.
-Provided you meet this condition, you can file for divorce in a county throughout Tulsa where either spouse has lived for 30 days or more.
+Additionally, you must have resided in the county where you are filing for at least 30 days.
+Provided you meet these conditions, you can file for divorce.

 The state recognizes 12 different grounds for ending a marriage, including abandonment for at least a year, adultery, impotency, the impregnation of the wife by another man, extreme cruelty, fraud, incompatibility, habitual drunkenness, gross negligence, imprisonment of a spouse for a felony, the issuance of a divorce decree from another state, and a period of insanity lasting at least five years.
 The most frequently cited ground for divorce is incompatibility.